Backtracking line search: A special case: (standard) stochastic gradient descent (SGD)

-While stochastic optimization is meant to be a theoretical model for what happens in training deep neural networks, in practice there are important differences in many aspects: assumptions, resources, ways to proceed and goals.

-Assumptions: in stochastic optimization, among many others, there is usually the requirement that the cost function is (strongly-)convex.
-This is hardly satisfied or verified in practice.

 Summary

 In summary, backtracking line search (and its modifications) is a method which is easy to implement, is applicable for very general functions, has very good theoretical guarantee (for both convergence to critical points and avoidance of saddle points) and works well in practice.

 Several other methods which have good theoretical guarantee, such as diminishing learning rates or standard GD with learning rate <1/L – both require the gradient of the objective function to be Lipschitz continuous, turn out to be a special case of Backtracking line search or satisfy Armijo's condition.
 Even though a priori one needs the cost function to be continuously differentiable to apply this method, in practice one can apply this method successfully also for functions which are continuously differentiable on a dense open subset such as $f(t)=|t|$ or $f(t)=ReLu(t)=\max\{t,0\}$.